duchainer/.githooker/README.md

 ### tl;dr:

-- simple setup, maintenance and handling of git-hooks across teams and projects
+- Simple setup, maintenance and handling of git-hooks across teams and projects
-- common git-hook tasks as declarative configuration inside your git repository _(optional)_
+- Common git-hook tasks as declarative configuration inside your git repository _(optional)_
 - Works on Linux and Windows

 ### Common pitfalls